Representative bodies, such as governor associations or fora, within a Local Authority (LA) area, serve a valuable purpose in at least four respects:

 DENBIGHSHIRE GOVERNORS ASSOCIATION

-Clerk to Association – Natalie, Denbighshire County Council
+Clerk to Association – Glesni, Denbighshire County Council

 Denbighshire Chair of Governors Association meet once a term.
 Although Chairs are invited, every school may send a representative to the meeting.
 The Association meets in County Hall, Ruthin.